rachelllxo/image-reconstruction-ct-scans/README.md

 # CT Scan Reconstruction and Enhancement using Deep Learning

-# CT Scan Reconstruction and Enhancement using Deep Learning

 A deep learning and computer vision based medical imaging project for enhancing and reconstructing CT scan slices using image preprocessing, uncertainty estimation, and trust map visualization.